-3 = Exemplary 2 = Superior 1 = Satisfactory 0 = Unsatisfactory NA = Not Applicable $\Box 1^{st}$ Half $\Box 2^{nd}$ Half □1 st Half □2 nd Half □1 st Half □2 nd Half $\Box$ 1 st Half $\Box$ 2 nd Half $\Box$ 1 st Half $\Box$ 2 nd Half Consistently displays knowledge of Consistently displays knowledge of Frequently displays knowledge of the Needs to show evidence of Insufficient basis for judgment. the characteristics of learnerswell the characteristics of learners. characteristics of learners. knowledge of the characteristics of beyond what would be expected of a learners. novice teacher.
+3 = Exemplary 2 = Superior 1 = Satisfactory 0 = Unsatisfactory NA = Not Applicable □1 st Half □2 nd Half ☐1 st Half □2 nd Half □1 st Half 2 nd Half □1 st Half □2 nd Half ☐1 st Half 2 nd Half Consistently displays knowledge of the characteristics of learnerswell beyond what would be expected of a novice teacher. onsistently displays knowledge of consistently displays knowledge of the characteristics of learners.
+Frequently displ characteristics of ays knowledge of the f learners.
+Needs to show evidence of knowledge of the characteristics of learners.
+Insufficient basis s for judgment.